-• The school takes a zero-tolerance approach to the use or possession of drugs within school.
+The school takes a zero-tolerance approach to the use or possession of drugs within school.
 Any Pupil found in possession of, dealing/sharing, acquiring drugs for another person will face a permanent exclusion.
 Incidents of drug related behaviour outside of school can result in the same punishment.
 All incidents will be reported to the police.

-There is a planned Drugs Education Programme in place to:
+There is a planned PHSE Programme in place to:

-- · Inform Pupils about drugs and their effects - Promote a positive attitude towards a healthy lifestyle - Increase Pupils' understanding of the health and social implications of the use and misuse of drugs.
+- Inform Pupils about drugs and their effects in an age and stage appropriate way - Promote a positive attitude towards a healthy lifestyle - Increase Pupils' understanding of the health and social implications of the use and misuse of drugs in an age and stage appropriate way.